Consultant Sarcoma Surgeon

 Primary and revision hip and knee replacement, knee arthroscopy and cartilage repair.

 Total and partial knee replacement.
 Total hip replacement.
 Revision knee and hip replacement.
 Complex knee and hip reconstruction.
 Knee arthroscopy and cartilage repair.
 Treatment of bone and soft tissue tumours throught the skeleton.

 Maximising functional outcome following surgery.
-Lead clinician in the sarcoma unit at the RNOH.
+Lead clinician in the Orthopaedic Oncology Unit at the RNOH.

 Mr Pollock trained in medicine at University College London, qualifying in 1993.
 In 1997 he became a fellow of the Royal College of Surgeons and in 2003 he joined the specialist register in orthopaedic surgery.
 His orthopaedic training took place at UCLH and the RNOH.
 He also undertook fellowships in Sydney, Australia and Denver, USA, where he gained experience in hip and knee replacement (including revision) and the management of patients with bone and soft tissue tumours.

 70 peer reviewed publications in scientific journals.
 3 book chapters.
 Over 100 podium presentations at national and international meetings.